woocommerce/woocommerce-admin/client/components/card/README.md

 ## Props

 * `title` (required): The title to use for this card.
-* `action`: One "primary" action for this card, appears in the card header
+* `action`: One "primary" action for this card, appears in the card header.
 * `className`: You can add classes to the card container.
-* `menu`: An EllipsisMenu, with filters used to control the content visible in this card
+* `settings`: An EllipsisMenu, with filters used to control the content visible in this card, or a Tab component with a list of tabs.